CUNA 2023 diamond award trophy icon

 Savings accounts are, by design, not suited to pay for daily purchases.
 In fact, they are limited by federal Regulation D to no more than six withdrawals per month (Please note that Regulation D is currently suspended, so limits no longer apply; click on this link to learn about what transactions previously counted towards Regulation D).
 If your monthly budgeting and bill payment plan requires multiple transfers each month from a savings account, or you believe you may routinely exceed six transfers per month, consider a checking account, or setting up multiple savings accounts.

-In addition to a savings account, there are other avenues to invest your savings including:
+In addition to savings and term accounts, there are other avenues to invest your savings including:

 • Money market accounts (MMA): MMAs are similar to savings accounts, but typically have minimum balances (the higher your balance, the higher your rate).